+Total net position as of June 30, 2020 increased by \$95.8 million to \$493.9 million.
+The increase was due to an operating loss of \$62.4 million offset by net nonoperating revenue of \$125.0 million and \$33.2 million in capital appropriations received from the State of New Mexico.
+Management has designated \$40 million of the increase in net position for the partial funding of a new medical tower and a new patient parking structure.
+The patient parking structure replacement is part of the planned addition to the main hospital.
 Total net position as of June 30, 2019 increased by \$27.0 million to \$398.0 million.
 The increase was due to an operating loss of \$63.8 million offset by net nonoperating revenue of \$90.8 million.
-Management has designated \$23.0 million of the increase in net position for the partial funding of a new patient parking structure.
-The patient parking structure replacement is part of the planned addition to the main hospital.
-Total net position as of June 30, 2018 increased by \$26.7 million to \$371.1 million.
-The increase was due to an operating loss of \$55.4 million offset by net nonoperating revenue of \$82.2 million.